SaacPSI/saac/Components/Unity/README.md

 The unitypackage has been made with a fork from the \\psi repository with the last commit from 24/06/2023, commit ID : d08fdd34f6957a92a6343d6e7978c2b8efc5f83a
 It includes modifications of RemoteExorter to include multi clients streaming (see [RemoteExporterModification.md](../../RemoteExporterModification.md))

-## Current limitation
-At the moment, using \\psi imaging system is incompatible with Unity.
-This limitation as not been investigate as we use WebRTC.

 ## Unity Package
-The package contains dlls and scripts:
+The package contains dlls and scripts in 3 folders:
+In **Base** folder:
 * PsiExporter : base script to inherit from for exporter scripts.
 * PsiImporter : base script to inherit from for importer scripts.
+* PsiPiplineManager : required component for scripts to work, can synchronise with other \\psi piplines through a **RemoteClockImporter**.
+* PsiSerializerReflexion : file with serializers for KnownSerializer.

+In **Exporters** folder:
 * PsiExporterPosition : example of exporter to send position of the gameobject.
 * PsiExporterPositionOrientation : example of exporter to send position \& rotation of the gameobject.
-* PsiExporterPosition : exporter to send image of the camera.
+* PsiExporterImage : exporter to send image of the camera.
-* PsiExporterPosition : exporter to send image of the camera as bytes stream.
+* PsiExporterImageAsSteam : exporter to send image of the camera as bytes stream.
-* PsiImportePositionr : example of importer to set position of the gameobject.
+* PsiExporterMatrix4x4  : exporter to the localToWorld matrix of the gameobject.

-* PsiImporterPing : example of importer to handle ping from server.
-* PsiPiplineManager : required component for scripts to work, can synchronise with other \\psi piplines through a **RemoteClockImporter**.
-* PsiFormatVector3 : (De)Serialization for Vector3 used in PsiPositionExporter \& PsiPositionImporter.
+In **Formats** folder:
-* PsiFormatString : (De)Serialization for string.
+* PsiFormatBoolean : (De)Serialization for boolean.
-* PsiFormatPositionAndOrientation : (De)Serialization for a tuple of Vector3 used in PsiPositionOrientationExporter.
+* PsiFormatBytes : (De)Serialization for byte array.
 * PsiFormatDateTime : (De)Serialization for DateTime.
-* PsiFormatBoolean : (De)Serialization for boolean.
 * PsiFormatImage : (De)Serialization for image.
+* PsiFormatInteger : (De)Serialization for int and enum.
+* PsiFormatMatrix4x4 : (De)Serialization for matrix 4x4.
+* PsiFormatPositionAndOrientation : (De)Serialization for a tuple of Vector3 used in PsiPositionOrientationExporter.
 * PsiFormatString : (De)Serialization for string.
-* PsiFormatInteger : (De)Serialization for int and enum.
+* PsiFormatVector3 : (De)Serialization for Vector3.

-* PsiASerializer : base class for KnowSerializer classes.
-* PsiAddedSerializer : file with serializers for KnownSerializer.
+In **Importers** folder:
+* PsiImportePosition : example of importer to set position of the gameobject.
+* PsiImporterPing : example of importer to handle ping from server.

 In Unity Microsoft.BCL.Async should be configured as :